Rahul1097/Tic-Tak-Toe-game/README.md

 **Features:**

-1.Player with marker X starts the game
+1.Player with marker 'X' starts the game

 2.Enter position to place the marker for each player